Get 80% off your plan for your first 3 months*

 Data maintenance essentials:

-- Update immediately: Log every customer interaction while details are fresh
+• Update immediately: Log every customer interaction while details are fresh

-- Verify contacts quarterly: Check email addresses and phone numbers for accuracy
+• Verify contacts quarterly: Check email addresses and phone numbers for accuracy

-- Standardize entries: Use consistent formats for names, companies, and addresses
+• Standardize entries: Use consistent formats for names, companies, and addresses

 Accurate data helps you spot sales patterns, identify your best customers, and avoid embarrassing mistakes during client conversations.

 A simple CRM helps your business run more efficiently.
-Choose a system that fits your needs, connect it with your existing tools and keep your information up to date.
+Choose a system that fits your needs, connect it with your existing tools, and keep your information up to date.

 When you use CRM consistently, you give new customers a reason to join you and existing customers a reason to stay.
-See how connected apps can help you run your business, not your books.
+Learn more about loyalty programs.
+The right CRM, connected to your accounting software, gives you a complete view of every customer relationship.

 FAQs on CRM for small business